 If a student does not register for three consecutive terms, he/she will need to be readmitted before registering for classes.
-At a minimum, this involves the student filling out Part I of the Graduate Admission Application form (which includes the In State Tuition Classification Application).
+At a minimum, this involves the student filling out an application for readmission if away less than 3 years or applying again as a new applicant if away for more than 3 years.
+Instructions for readmission are here.